williamw520/toposort/README.md

 This allows you to run/process the nodes of each subset in parallel.

 The subsets themselves are in topological order.
-If there's no need for parallel processing on the nodes, the nodes in each subset can be processed sequentially, which fit in the overall topological order of all nodes.
+If there's no need for parallel processing, the nodes in each subset can be processed sequentially, which fit in the overall topological order of all nodes.